FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 <p class="caption">(\#fig:SupOxRadPlots)**Comparison of log~10~ (Total number of genes encoding O~2~^•−^ metabolizing enzymes ('SupOx_count') normalized to the total number of genes present in each organism ('GeneModels_count')) vs. the log~10~ (median cell radius in µm ('log_Radius_um')).** Poisson (solid line) or Quasi-Poisson (dashed line) regressions fitted to data ± Standard Error (dotted line).
 Regressions were run with (black line) or without (blue line) 'Colony' and 'Flagella' as co-variates.
 Selected prokaryote genomes are presented for comparison, but excluded from the presented regressions.
 Symbol color corresponds to taxon lineage ('Phylum').</p>
 </div>

-With increasing cell radius, eukaryotic phytoplankton have a smaller fraction of their total genes that scavenge O~2~^•−^, as shown by the negative slope of the quasipoisson regression (Figure \@ref(fig:SupOxRadPlots), Blue line, Slope = -2.1×10^-1^ ± 7.1×10^-2^, p = 4.2×10^-3^).
-The negative slope does not support our Hypothesis \@ref(hyp:SupOx) that phytoplankton do not differentially allocate a changing fraction of their total gene content to O~2~^•−^ production nor scavenging.
+With increasing cell radius, eukaryotic phytoplankton have a smaller fraction of their total genes encoding scavenging of O~2~^•−^, quasipoisson regression (Figure \@ref(fig:SupOxRadPlots), Blue line, Slope = -2.1×10^-1^ ± 7.1×10^-2^, p = 4.2×10^-3^).
+The negative slope does not support our Hypothesis \@ref(hyp:SupOx) that phytoplankton do not differentially allocate a changing fraction of their total gene content to O~2~^•−^ production nor scavenging with increasing cell size.
 Including 'Flagella' and 'Colony' as co-variates in the regression results, however, in a slope that is not statistically different from zero (Figure \@ref(fig:SupOxRadPlots), Black line, Slope = -6.7×10^-2^ ± 6.8×10^-2^, p = 3.3×10^-1^), driven by the influence of 'Flagella' (p-value = 3.7×10^-2^) but not 'Colony' (p-value = 8.6×10^-1^).
-Including data from selected prokaryotic phytoplankton did not qualitatively alter these results.
-O~2~^•−^ metabolism in phytoplankton appears to be mediated by a nearly fixed set of core genes that do not change with increasing gene count, thus the fractional gene allocation to O~2~^•−^ decreases as cell radius (and the co-varying total gene count) increases.
+Including data from selected prokaryotic phytoplankton did not qualitatively alter these results (Data not shown).
+O~2~^•−^ metabolism in phytoplankton appears to be mediated by a nearly fixed set of core genes that do not change with increasing gene count, thus the fractional gene allocation to O~2~^•−^ decreases as cell radius, and the co-varying total gene count increases.
+Gene dosage does not emerge as a factor in phytoplankton O~2~^•−^ metabolism.

 ### Influences of Flagella, Colony Formation and Cell Shape on Gene Counts for Enzymes Metabolizing O~2~^•−^ {.unnumbered}